 A prior estimate (of partial Bau resources) was completed in November 2008 by Ashby Consultants Ltd (ACL) of New Zealand.
-The ACL estimate (conducted in accordance with JORC standards) is superseded by the TMC/SA estimate, which was conducted in accordance with National Instrument NI 43-101 and the Council of the Canadian Institute of Mining, Metallurgy and Petroleum definition standards.
-A copy of the TMC/SA technical report in respect of the Bau resource estimate may be viewed within the Company's filings at www.sedar.com.
+The ACL estimate (conducted in accordance with JORC standards) is superseded by the TMC/SA estimate, which was conducted in accordance with NI 43-101 and the Council of the Canadian Institute of Mining, Metallurgy and Petroleum definition standards.
+Copy of the TMC/SA technical report in respect of the Bau resource estimate may be viewed within the Company's filings at www.sedar.com.

-Current Bau project resource drilling is expected to enable a new resource estimate by Q1 2012.
+Current Bau project resource drilling has enabled a new resource estimate during Q1 2012.

-(7) Ancillary Metals
+7 - Ancillary Metals

-The gold-equivalent value of the Tungsten in the Bong Mieu East Resource was calculated using Tungsten value of US\$390/MTU and gold value of US\$1,410/oz.
-Other metals, such as silver, copper, lead, zinc and fluorine, have not been included in the Q3 2011 estimate because they are of insignificant value or uneconomic to recover.
+The gold-equivalent value of the Tungsten in the Bong Mieu East Resource was calculated using Tungsten value of US\$430/MTU and gold value of US\$1,650/oz.
+Other metals, such as silver, copper, lead, zinc and fluorine, have not been included in the Q4 2011 estimate because they are of insignificant value or uneconomic to recover.

-(8) SEC Note
+8 - SEC Note